milton-kabir/simpleNodeApp/README.md

         "id":1,
         "phone": "+889854321"
     }
-On success you will get the response: "New Order has been placed."
+On success you will get the response: "New Order with id: 1 has been placed."